Stoma Irrigation Issues with Hernia: Seeking Advice

 I always do my water insertion on my knees in front of the toilet and the water bag hanging on the high wall, and when the water is all in, I remove the cone and usually the water starts coming out immediately, and after 20 minutes everything is pretty much over.

 My question is: why does it hurt now when I introduce water?
 And why does it take much longer for the residue to come out?
-The hernia hasn't grown since last year and my last scan was in February 2022.
+The hernia hasn't grown since last year and my last scan in February 2022.

-What's going on inside of me?
-I really want to continue to irrigate, but I'm so afraid of having pain that I stopped eating today :(
+What's going on inside of me??
+I really want to continue to irrigate but I'm so afraid of having pain that I stopped eating today :(

 Please help me!